-Figure 14.75 Script Menu
+Figure 14.75 Script Editor

-The Menu Bar of the Script Browser includes the following menus:
+The menu bar of the Script Editor includes the following:

-- The File menu in the Script Browser (as shown in Figure 14.77) contains options to create New scripts, Open existing scripts, Import scripts, Save and Delete scripts, and Test scripts. - When New is selected, you will notice the activation of pertinent options on the File menu, as well as the activation of the Script Browser panes.
+- The File menu in the Script Editor (as shown in Figure 14.76) contains options to create New scripts, Open existing scripts, Import scripts, Save and Delete scripts, Print and Test scripts. - When New is selected, you will notice the activation of pertinent options on the File menu, as well as the activation of the Script Browser panes. - When Import is selected, a File Browser will open to allow you to navigate your file system to import a script.